-How to Submit include winning and losing pitcher and outstanding batting or pitching performances.
-ScoreZone Final Scores 1.
-Log on to the IHSA Schools Center using your Login ID and password (www.ihsa.org).
-Last updated at 7:04:12 pr Look for the "IHSA State Series Hosting & ep them accurate and professional ScoreZone" icon.
-Click on the "ScoreZone" Click the button to firp the teams when doing live updates link.
-You will be shown a list of state series core is NOT final contests hosted by your school.
-Find the game you want and click on "Edit".
-4. Fill out the score and other appropriate infor-If applicable, choose an option and give an explanation with information about the make-up date and site.
-Then click the mation and click the button labeled "FINAL" 'FINAL' button (if forfeited) or the 'NOT FINAL" button to submit.
+How to Submit ScoreZone Final Scores

+- 1. Log on to the IHSA Schools Center using your Login ID and password (www.ihsa.org). - 2.
+Look for the "IHSA State Series Hosting & ScoreZone" icon.
+Click on the "ScoreZone" link.
+You will be shown a list of state series contests hosted by your school. - 3.
+Find the game you want and click on "Edit". - Fill out the score and other appropriate information and click the button labeled "FINAL" to submit.

 Please note: Your score must be submitted online.
-It will appear on the ScoreZone page
+It will appear on the ScoreZone page moments after you submit it.